zentralopensource/zentral/docs/apps/inventory.md

     * `inventory.add_machinetag`
     * `inventory.delete_machinetag`

-Use this endpoint to tag machines using principal user information (unique IDs or principal names).
+Use this endpoint to tag machines using serial numbers or principal user information (unique IDs or principal names).
+Three different operations are possible: `ADD`, `REMOVE`, `SET`.
+For the `SET` operation, the `taxonomy` attribute is required.
+For the `REMOVE` operation, the `taxonomy` attribute must not be used.
+For the `ADD` operation and `REMOVE` operation, the `names` attribute must not be empty.
+To scope the machines, use either `serial_numbers` or `principal_users`.

-Example payload:
+Example payload to tag machines using their principal users:

 ```json
 {